-"In the ATHENA-MONO trial, rucaparib prolonged progression-free survival, irrespective of molecular characteristics, and its approval by the European Commission as a first-line maintenance treatment is an important step forward in this difficult-to-treat population," said Dr. Rebecca Kristeleit, Consultant Medical Oncologist and Adjunct Reader, Guy's and St. Thomas' NHS Foundation Trust and King's College London, London, UK, and European Network of Gynaecological Oncological Trial (ENGOT) lead of the ATHENA trial.
-"Women with advanced ovarian cancer need and deserve new treatment options to improve outcomes, and today's approval is hopeful news for eligible patients in Europe."
+"In the ATHENA-MONO trial, rucaparib prolonged progression-free survival, irrespective of molecular characteristics, and its approval by the MHRA as a first-line maintenance treatment is an important step forward in this difficult-to-treat population," said Dr. Rebecca Kristeleit, Consultant Medical Oncologist and Adjunct Reader, Guy's and St. Thomas' NHS Foundation Trust and King's College London, London, UK, and European Network of Gynaecological Oncological Trial (ENGOT) lead of the ATHENA trial.
+"Women with advanced ovarian cancer need and deserve new treatment options to improve outcomes, and today's approval is hopeful news for eligible patients in the United Kingdom."

-Rucaparib European Union (EU), including Northern Ireland, authorized use and Important Safety Information^
+Rucaparib Medicines and Healthcare products Regulatory Agency (MHRA) authorized use and Important Safety Information